tinify/iMessage-Panda-sticker/README.md

 ## How to reduce file size further?

-If the [TinyPNG](https://tinypng.com) service is not able to compress your animated PNG below 500KB, you might have to take other steps to reduce the file size.
+If [TinyPNG](https://tinypng.com) is not able to compress your animated PNG below 500KB, you might have to take other steps to reduce the file size.
 You may have to change your image so that the dimensions are smaller, or use fewer frames.